Your Guide to Piano Scales

 For C major, using this pattern gives the following notes: C, D, E, F, G, A, B, C. To play the descending C major scale, you would play the notes in reverse order: C, B, A, G, F, E, D, C.

-Many of the major scales use the same fingering pattern, but because of the way that the sharps and flats are positioned, some scales are easier play with a different fingering.
+Many of the major scales use the same fingering pattern, but because of the way that the sharps and flats are positioned, some scales are easier to play with different fingering.

 The most common fingering for your right hand is 1-2-3-1-2-3-4-5 for ascending scales, and 5-4-3-2-1-3-2-1 for descending scales.
 Each number represents a finger, with 1 being your thumb and 5 your pinkie.
 To make the transition from your third finger to your thumb for the fourth note of the scale, you pass your thumb underneath your middle finger.
 Playing with the left hand the fingering is reversed: 5-4-3-2-1-3-2-1 ascending and 1-2-3-1-2-3-4-5 descending.